e-cite/f2b-sophosxg/README.md

 be used for anything else.
 Fail2ban and this program simply dynamically add or delete IP hosts to this group, but you can decide how to deal with the group.

-**Nothing else than this single group is touched on the Sophos XG.**
+**Nothing else except this single IP host group is touched on the Sophos XG.**

-When having multiple hosts for blocking, give each one an individual name for the IP host group and you are done.
+When having multiple hosts using Fail2ban, give each one an individual name for the IP host group and you are done.

 ## Installation